 As Michelangelo depicted on the ceiling of the Sistine Chapel, God's outstretched hand is always there for you; God is desperate for a connection with you, however you choose to connect.

-Our theme for tonight is how we choose to respond to the inevitable challenges of pain and suffering, whether our own or the pain and suffering of others.
+Our theme for tonight is how we choose to respond to the inevitable challenges of pain and suffering, whether it is our own or the pain and suffering of others.
 There are many ways in which one can suffer and we may never know the source or reason why pain and suffering exists.
 But we can be certain it will happen sometime in our own life or we will be a witness to it happening to people we know or love.
 The blessing of faith is that it leads us toward God's truth and his promise of ever present help and comfort.
-It is this assurance that helps us endure with hope and persevere through what seems undeniably impossible.
-And Jesus Christ, our Lord and Savior, shows us how with his life, teachings, and ultimate sacrifice as the purest examples.
+It is this assurance that helps us to endure with the greatest hope and to persevere through what seems undeniably impossible.
+Jesus Christ, our Lord and Savior, shows us how with his life, his teachings, and his ultimate sacrifice as the purest examples.

 A hero in dealing with Pain is Rabbi Harold Kushner.
 His son Aaron died of progeria at 14.
 That tragedy led Kushner to write a book about his pain: "When Bad Things Happen to Good People".
 As Kushner wrote in the preamble of that book: "His life made [this book] possible ... and his death made it necessary."
 It is surprising and sad that Rabbi Kushner died in April of this year at age 88.
 Note that he intentionally did NOT title the book "Why Bad Things...", but rather "When Bad Things...."
 His emphasis was always on what we can do to help others, not to academically debate the cause of their suffering.

 Another hero in dealing with Pain is Dietrich Bonhoeffer.
-As one of the few Christians who sought to overthrow Adolph Hitler, he was imprisoned and killed in a concentration camp.
+As one of the few Christians who sought to overthrow Adolph Hitler, Bonhoeffer was imprisoned and killed in a concentration camp.
 In late 1944, even his guards believed that the war would soon be over.
-Bonhoeffer wrote this poem to his fiance, asking her to pass it on to his family, as his hope for the New Year.
-As you can see in this English translation, his poem was a New Year's Eve greeting card: "Thus will I spend with You these final hours and then together enter a new year".
+Bonhoeffer wrote this poem to his fiance, asking her to pass it on to his family as his hope for the New Year.
+You can see in this English translation that his poem was a New Year's Eve greeting card: "Thus will I spend with You these final hours and then together enter a new year".
 We are fortunate to spend these final hours of 2023 and together enter 2024.